ispc/ispc/docs/ispc.rst

 signatures and the same semantic except that they may write one extra element to the output array (but still returning the same value as ``packed_store_active()``).
-These functions suggest different branch free implementation on most of supported targets, which usuarly (but not always) performs better than ``packed_store_active()``.
+These functions suggest different branch free implementation on most of supported targets, which usually (but not always) performs better than ``packed_store_active()``.
 It's advised to test function performance on user's scenarios on particular target hardware before using it.